RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Quickstart/README.md

 :::

 A WisBlock Sensor module is designed to be installed on the Sensor slot of the RAK5005-O Base Board.
 There are four (4) available sensor slots in the RAK5005-O Base Board, two (2) on each side of the Base Board.
-As shown in **Figure 17**, the location of the slots is properly marked by silkscreen.<br> Follow carefully the procedure of the section ,[attaching a WisConnector](/Product-Categories/WisBlock/RAK5005-O/Quickstart/#attaching-a-wisconnector/), to attach a WisBlock Sensor module.
+As shown in **Figure 17**, the location of the slots is properly marked by silkscreen.

+Follow carefully the procedure of the section, [attaching a WisConnector](/Product-Categories/WisBlock/RAK5005-O/Quickstart/#attaching-a-wisconnector/), to attach a WisBlock Sensor module.
 Once attached, fix the module with an M1.2 x 3&nbsp;mm screw.

 <rk-img
   src="/assets/images/wisblock/rak5005-o/quickstart/14.wisblock-sensor-silkscreen.png"